 The Foundation charges administrative fees to the various funds.
-Revenues from such assessments totaled \$1,501,161 in 2010 and \$1,196,458 in 2009.
+Gross revenues are reported net of related expenses to the various funds.
+Net revenues from such assessments totaled \$89,914 and \$94,684 in 2011 and 2010, respectively.

 Cash and Cash Equivalents